winterbe/jest-teamcity-reporter/README.md

 > Use the command `npm test` on your local machine and Teamcity reporting will be skipped.

+As of version 0.3.0 the evironment variable `TEAMCITY_VERSION` can be used as an replacement for the `--teamcity` flag.
+You can skip the flag as long as the environment variable is set.

 ### License

 MIT © [Benjamin Winterberg](https://twitter.com/winterbe_)